NikoRestifo/robo-advisor-project/README.md

 ## Gameplay

 Once the game script is run, the user is required to enter stocks one at a time.
 The user should type 'DONE' when finished entering stock tickers.
-Once a line chart of a graph pops up, the program will not proceed until the user closes the chart.
+Once a line chart pops up, the program will not proceed until the user closes the chart.